ashwinkol/Notes/Java Notes/README.md

 ## What jvm does internally when an object is created?

-- Object creation process:
+# Object Creation Process in Java

+### Memory Allocation:
+When an object is created using the `new` keyword, memory is allocated for the object on the heap.

+### Initialization of Fields:
+- All non-static variables (instance variables) of the object are initialized with their default values.
+If there are explicit initializations present, those values are assigned.
+- If there are any static variables or static initialization blocks in the class, they are executed in the order they appear in the class definition.
+Static variables are initialized only once, when the class is loaded into memory.

+### Execution of Non-Static Initialization Blocks:
-When we create an object -first the control is sent to invoked constructor, but its logic will not be executed.
-Instead non-static variables and non-static blocks are executed first in the order they are defined from top to bottom, then constructor logic is executed.
+- After the static initialization is completed, if there are any non-static variables or non-static initialization blocks in the class, they are executed in the order they appear in the class definition.
+These blocks are executed each time an object of the class is created.

-If all non-static variables and non-static blocks object creation is completed.
+### Execution of Constructor:
+- After the non-static initialization is completed, the constructor of the class is executed.
+- Constructors are responsible for further initialization of the object, performing any additional setup, and potentially assigning initial values to instance variables.
+- Constructors can be overloaded, so depending on which constructor is called during object creation, different initialization logic may be executed.

+### Completion of Object Creation:
+- Once the constructor finishes execution, the object creation process is considered complete.
+- At this point, the object is fully initialized and ready for use in the program.

 ## Responsibilities of new keyword and constructor in creating object